Ryne Stanek: Scouting report

-Stanek throws a 4-seam fastball which stays in the high 90s and low hundreds, and a slider which is in the high 80s and low 90s.
+Stanek throws a 4-seam fastball which stays in the high 90s and low hundreds, as well as a slider and splitter which are in the high 80s and low 90s.
+In the 2024 season, he added a mid-90s sinker.

 Personal life

 Stanek is named after former MLB player, coach, and manager Ryne Sandberg.
 Stanek is married to Survivor: David vs Goliath contestant Jessica Peet.
+They have two children.